Seeking outside help and support when feeling depressive symptoms may head off a bout of depression

 “The disabled community has some of their own challenges and risks,” said Missy Stolfi, area director for the American Foundation for Suicide Prevention, which serves the area between Buffalo and Utica.
 “Access of mental healthcare is part of that.”

+The Fairhope disability attorneys say that there are laws that favor the disabled.
 Although the law requires accessibility in public facilities, it is still more difficult to navigate with a disability that hampers movement than without one.
 For someone with communication challenges, finding a therapist who can easily communicate or a translator to facilitate sessions can also present barriers to care.

 Considering the pandemic, some may not want to venture out as much because of the risk of catching the virus.